 Annunciators.
 Similar to burglar alarms triggered by door or window entry, these devices make noise at the point of intrusion and alert staff members at a monitoring station that an emergency door has been opened.
-If surveillance cameras are also used, staff can instantly view the activity.
+If surveillance cameras are used, staff can instantly view the activity.

-Wireless alarms can be integrated into pendants, fobs, radios, equipment or vehicles.
-First generation devices merely make noise (E.g. body alarms); secondgeneration devices send messages that identify which person has been assigned the device, but cannot pinpoint their immediate location.
+Wireless alarms can be integrated into pendants, key fobs, radios, equipment, or vehicles.
+First generation devices (such as body alarms) merely make noise; second-generation devices send messages that identify the person assigned to the device and in some cases can pull up useful data, such as the person's photograph, stalking complaints, or medical concerns, but may not be able to pinpoint their immediate location.

 Tracking devices.
-Third generation wireless alarms can identify the location of a person or item carrying a device in real time, using Global Positioning System (GPS), radio frequencies or similar technology (see ZENS discussion in ENS section).
+Third generation wireless alarms can identify the location of a person or item carrying a device in real time, using GPS, radio frequencies, or similar technologies.
 They can be triggered manually, by pushing a panic button, or automatically, by being moved past a reader.
-For example, if an Extended Capability radio frequency identifying device (RFID tag, or transponder) is implanted inside the case, a computer carried out of the media room might trigger an alarm.
+For example, if an extended capability radio frequency identifying device (RFID, or transponder) is implanted inside the case, a computer carried out of the media room might trigger an alarm.
 This would be an active or semi-active system.
-A passive RFID can only be read if passed quite close to a reader-like bar codes in stores.
+A passive RFID can only be read if passed guite close to a reader, like bar codes in stores.
 Tracking devices can be used to monitor the location of any asset, including school buses - a useful option in case of hijacking.
 The greatest weakness with satellite-based GPS devices is the need for a direct view of the sky in order to function.
+In urban areas, tracking systems that rely on networkbased triangulation, cell towers, wireless networking, and television signals may be more effective.